-Extreme hardship.
-This is the most general ground for a waiver -- and you technically don't even need to prove a good faith marriage to qualify for it -- but it's also considered the hardest to qualify for.
+This is the most general ground for a waiver, and you technically don't even need to prove a good faith marriage to qualify for it.
+However, it's also considered the hardest to qualify for.
 You must show that political or economic changes have arisen in your country since the time you became a conditional resident that would cause you extreme hardship if you were to return.
-(See I.N.A. § 214(c)(4)(a); 8 U.S.C. § 1186a(c)(4)(a).)
+(See I.N.A. § 216(c)(4)(A); 8 U.S.C. § 1186a(c)(4)(A).)
 For example, if you have recently become an outspoken public critic of a repressive government's policies and might be persecuted upon your return, you would have a good hardship case.

 The main challenge to getting a waiver based on battery or extreme cruelty will be documenting the good faith marriage (particularly if you had to quickly leave the home where you and your spouse lived), as well as documenting the abuse.
 You will need to gather documents like police and medical reports, photos, psychological evaluations, witness statements, letters from shelters, and so on.
 Current law prohibits USCIS from advising the abusive spouse about the application (though Congress has made noises about changing this, so be cautious).

-No matter which category you marked, you will need substantial documentation of your eligibility for approval.
+No matter which category of waiver you marked on Form I-751, you will need substantial documentation of your eligibility for approval.
 That will include both documents showing that your marriage was entered into in good faith (similar to what you supplied when you got your U.S. residence) and documents proving the divorce (a divorce decree), spouse's death (a death decree), abuse, or hardship.
 Consult a lawyer, a local nonprofit that serves immigrants, or a battered women's shelter for further help.